sajjadGG/book-python/basics/files/read.rst

         for line in file.readlines()[1:30]:
             print(line)

+Read whole file and split by lines, separate header from content:

 .. code-block:: python
-    :caption: Read whole file and split by lines, separate header from content

     FILE = r'/tmp/myfile.txt'